microsoft/industry/foundations/powerPlatform/readme.md

   * Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Dataverse security roles.
   * Sharing of model-driven apps is done via Dataverse security roles.
 * If an Environment is first created without Dataverse and it gets added later, the Dataverse roles will take over for controlling security in the Environment and all environment admins and makers are automatically migrated.
-* Built-in security roles can be customized, and cloned
+* Built-in security roles can be customized, and cloned.
+* Centralized versus federated resource ownership:
+  * Shared resources or any aspect of the environment that implements or enforces a security boundary, such as the network (Azure integration scenarios) must be managed centrally.
+This is both a requirement of many regulatory framewrosk as well as standard practice for any organization which must grant or deny access to confidential or business critical resources.
+  * The management of app resources which do not violate security boundaries or other aspects required to maintain security and compliance can be delegated to application teams/citizen developers/business units.
+Allowing users to provision their app resources within a securely managed environment allows organizations to take advantage of the agile nature of cloud and modern apps while preventing the violation of any critical security or governance boundary.
+* Power Platform can enable cross-tenant inbound and outbound restrictions, to control access to SaaS cloud applications.

 ### Design recommendations

 * Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users.
 * Organize the AAD groups that streamline and simplify RBAC for the environments per the functions and requirements for the business units and application teams.
 * Use Conditional Access Policies in Azure AD to grant/prevent access to Power Apps and Power Automate based upon user/group, device, and location.
+Doing so will provide another mechanism to help protect a controlled Power Platform environment from unauthorized access.
+* MFA provides a second barrier of authentication adding another layer of security.
+It is recommended to enforce MFA and conditional access policies for all privileged accounts to make it more secure.
+MFA does provide another barrier of authentication but does not stop phishing or social ensingeering such as hacker taking physical possession of your phone, Sim Swapping, or cloning.
+It is recommended that MFA should be implemented with device management policy.
+* Plan and implement for emergency access or break-glass accounts to prevent tenant-wide account lockout.
 * Include mapping of security groups to Environments where Dataverse is enabled as part of the Environment creation process.
-* Avoid customizing built-in roles, but rather clone existing built-ins and add/remove the permissions required for a particular role
+* Avoid customizing built-in roles, but rather clone existing built-ins and add/remove the permissions required for a particular role.
+* Enforce MFA for any user with rights to the Power Platform environment(s).
+This is arequirement of many compliance frameworks and greatly lowers the risk of credential theft and unauthorized access.
+* Integrate Azure AD logs with a platform-central Azure Monitor Log Analytics workspace, which provides a single source of truth around log and monitoring data, giving organizations a cloud native option to meet requirements around log collection and retention.
+* If cross-tenant inbound or/and outbound restrictions are required from an identity perspective, organizations must open a support case to enable this capability.

 ## Security, governance, and compliance

-An environment in Power Platform is an allow-by default system from a policy perspective, and for the Healthcare solutions and applications, one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business use cases.
-This will help to mitigate risk for data exfiltration, and help to stay secure and compliant.
+An environment in Power Platform is an allow-by default system from a policy perspective, and one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business usage, non-business usage, as well as blocking them entirely.
+This will help to mitigate risk for data exfiltration, and help to stay secure and compliant by providing application teams, professional developers, and citizen developers with landing zones that have well-defined set of policies for the connectors they can use.

 ![policies](./images/policies.png)